jforward1/Rate-My-Professor-Analysis/README.md

 # Rate-My-Professor-Analysis

 ## Overview
 This project answers various questions about instructors using Rate My Professors data.
-EDA and feature engineering is completed on the dataset before begin used to answer 10 questions.
+EDA and feature engineering are completed on the dataset before being used to answer 10 questions.
 Linear and logistic regression models are implemented along with bootstrapping methods to understand effect sizes.

 ---

 # Research Questions
 Through this project I am to answer the following:
 - Is there bias towards male professors?
-- What are the size of gender effects in the data?
+- What is the size of gender effects in the data?
 - Is there a difference in difficulty ratings by gender?
 - Can we design effective regression models to predict professor ratings?